 - Change in length of program session

 Find the training format that best suits your needs!

 Your brand is the vehicle that propels your product or service into your customer’s lives, and into their hearts.
 A good brand is much more than an attractive image combined with some witty type.
-Your corporate brand must reflect the heart and soul of your product, and offer a promise that you can live up to.
+Your brand must reflect the heart and soul of your product and offer a promise that you can live

 Learning objectives include:

 - Define what a brand is (particularly a strong brand) and what branding is about

 - Define various types of brand architecture and brand extension

 - Identify your brand’s products, the features of those products, and their values